aelaguiz/langdspy/README.md

-# langdspy: Langchain implementation of stanford DSP
+# langdspy: Langchain implementation of stanford DSPy

 This is intended to be a langchain native implementation of the innovative principles pioneered by the wonderful [DSPy](https://github.com/stanfordnlp/dspy)